You Fail Me: Release and promotion

-You Fail Me was released on September 21, 2004 by Epitaph Records.
+You Fail Me was released on September 20, 2004 by Epitaph Records (September 20 in Europe and September 21 in the USA).
 Converge's first headlining tour in support of the album began in September 2004 with Cave In and Between the Buried and Me.
 On this tour, Converge sold copies of Bannon's side-project Supermachiner's album Rise of the Great Machine, limited to 50 copies.

 On February 14, 2005, a music video was released for the track "Eagles Become Vultures", directed by Zach Merck.